-I give to you a tale of heartbreak, and healing, and surprisingly cheap coffee:
+I give to you a tale of heartbreak, and healing, and good coffee:

-We had a love that started fast and brought the promise of forever – She was a twin flame, a magnificent mirror.
+From that point forward, we unveiled a love that started fast, felt familiar, and pointed toward forever – She was a twin flame, a magnificent mirror.
 To this day, I’ll tell you – that’s still true.
 We understand each other profoundly – for a half dozen heartbreaking reasons, we aren’t together.

 Spontaneous combustion happens when the right molecules run into each other under the right happenstance.
-The problem with spontaneous combustion is not just the unplanned consequences of the blaze, but that it’s impossible to sustain; because it wasn’t started intentionally, there’s no fuel prepared nearby to sustain the warmth of the fire.
+Spontaneous combustion has a couple of problems: the unplanned consequences of the blaze, and in the case that the fire is good – it’s impossible to sustain.
+Because it wasn’t started intentionally, there’s no fuel prepared nearby to sustain the fire.
 It simply erupts, consumes everything in it’s path, and dies out as fast as it began.
-Nevertheless, the flames of such a fire can be pretty convincing.
+Nevertheless, the flames of such a fire change everything they touch.
 Such was our brief blaze.

 Before long, I was staying most nights in her bed, down the hall from her three teenage kids.
 The kids quickly gave their blessing of our spontaneous union.
-One of those first mornings, we woke to find that her daughter had left a symbolic offering and blessing – she had made coffee, each cup prepared to our individual liking, and left it on a tray outside the bedroom door.
+One of those first mornings, we woke to find that her daughter had left a symbolic offering and blessing.
+She made coffee, each cup prepared to our individual liking: mine with a splash of cream, hers tasting like birthday cake, and left it on a tray outside the bedroom door.
 One of her sons would repeat that heart melting gesture some time later.

 Coffee became a morning ritual – we would wake early every day; she would get in the shower and I would start the coffee.
-She would emerge from the shower to find a breakfast of coffee and toast waiting on the bathroom counter.
-It was one of the rituals I invoked to show her my love.
-She was a Starbucks drinker, my brew from Sam’s Club.
+Before we met, we enjoyed different brands.
 We left our old coffee ways behind and found a brand that we loved together – a rich cuban coffee called Cafe Bustelo.
 If you look at the can from a certain angle, the font can be mis-read to say “Cafe Busted”.

 In the beginning, there is a word.

 A word in your mind: that’s the first act of creation.
-This is spiritual creation: your imagination.
-The spiritual creation takes on it’s first and most fragile form in this world when you first utter it to a person or a page.
+Your imagination is the womb of creation, the space where spiritual creation happens: the alchemy of different ideas coming together in an ethereal conception that only exists in your mind.
+The spiritual creation is birthed into the world of three dimensions when you first utter it to a person or a page.
 Because the Word is the first act of creation: The Word is God.

-Our love was explosive, and as all good explosions do, it laid waste to both of our hearts.
-After many months of exhillirating togetherness, moments of truth brought our love affair to a screeching halt.
+Our love was explosive and laid waste to both of our hearts.
+After many months of exhilarating togetherness, our love affair came to a searing halt.
 Sometimes doing the right thing is still heart breaking, rightness be damned.

 I spent those first many months drinking generic coffee; I didn’t mean to be symbolic about it, but in hindsight I can see that it wasn’t really the $2 per bag difference in price that was motivating my coffee choice.
 That dry, shitty coffee was a mediation of sorts.
 After a while I allowed myself to graduate up to something truly delicious, a new brand devoid of the emotional fingerprints of any lover.
 It’s *really good* coffee, and it invokes mornings of happy solitude, journaling, meditation and creation.
 It’s all mine.